chimenchen/jchmlib/README.md

 Features:
 * The `jchmlib` is written in Java only, rather than wrapping existing C/C++ library.
   It is easier to get it working on different platforms.
+* Better search support:
+  * full-text-search (FTS) is supported if there is the built-in FTS index in CHM file.
+  * otherwise, FTS index can be generated and searched on.
-* Full-text-search (FTS) support if there is the built-in FTS index in CHM file, or fallback to enumeration-based-search by searching through the pages in CHM file if there is no FTS index.
+  * enumeration-based-search by searching through the pages in CHM file can also be used without FTS index.
+  * Phrase search is supported.
 * Better support for non-English languages, like Chinese, Japanese, Korean.
   *  It will detect CHM file encoding, and can try to fix encoding when it is wrong set in CHM file.
   *  It can show table of contents (topics tree) correctly for non-English files.